-Charlie Taylor was named Director of Communications fo the Division of Diversity, Equity, and Inclusion at the University of Iowa in December of 2020.
-His primary responsibilities are the messaging and communications of the Division, storytelling of the institutions DEI work and integration of DEI with the Office of Strategic Communications.
-He oversees the divisions website, social media, and "Journey to Unity" email newsletter.
-Taylor is also involved in the development of the upcoming University of Iowa strategic plan and the new DEI action plan.
-In the Spring of 2021, Taylor lead the Journey to Unity video series released in conjunction with the Campus Climate survey to better tell the story of the institutions current highlights and identify challenges we are working on.
+Charlie Taylor was named Director of Communications of the Division of Diversity, Equity, and Inclusion at the University of Iowa in December of 2020 and, in 2022, named Senior Advisor to Dr. Liz Tovar.
+His primary responsibilities are the messaging and communications of the Division, storytelling of the institution's D.E.I. work, and integration of D.E.I. with the Office of Strategic Communications.
+He oversees the Division's content, messaging, website, social media, and "Journey to Unity" email newsletter.
+Taylor is also involved in developing the new University of Iowa strategic plan embedding DEI into the institution.
+In the Spring of 2021, Taylor led the Journey to Unity video series released in conjunction with the Campus Climate survey better to tell the story of UI's current highlights and identify our challenges to address.

-Taylor served as associate athletics director for strategic communications and marketing at with University of Iowa Athletics beginning in June, 2016.
-In his role, Taylor oversaw the External Relations unit within the UI athletics department, including marketing, communications, HawkVision, HawkeyeSports.com, social media, graphic design, and photography.
-In addition, Taylor served as contact with Learfield IMG College's Hawkeye Sports Properties, the official multimedia rights holder for the University of Iowa athletics department.
-Taylor also served as B1G Conference Network TV contact and oversees the Athletics Departments relationship with the Hawkeye Marching Band.
+Taylor served as associate athletics director for strategic communications and marketing for the University of Iowa Athletics Department beginning in June 2016.
+In his role, Taylor oversaw the External Relations unit within the U.I. athletics department, including marketing, communications, HawkVision, HawkeyeSports.com, social media, graphic design, and photography.
+In addition, Taylor served as contact with Learfield I.M.G.
+College's Hawkeye Sports Properties, the official multimedia rights holder for the University of Iowa athletics department.
+Taylor also served as B1G Conference Network T.V. contact and oversaw the Athletics Departments' relationship with the Hawkeye Marching Band.

 Taylor was a member of the University of Oklahoma athletics staff for eight years, most recently as assistant athletics director for ticket sales and operations.
 He previously held the position of assistant athletics director of marketing for seven years.

-With the Sooners, Taylor directed the ticketing strategy, and sales and operations for OU’s 21 intercollegiate athletics teams, as well as special events.
-Taylor had administrative oversight of OU’s Paciolan relationship, management of the OU-IMG/Learfield ticket sales team, the OU Athletics box office and the Sooner Rewards program.
+With the Sooners, Taylor directed the ticketing strategy, sales, and operations for O.U.'s 21 intercollegiate athletics teams, as well as special events.
+Taylor had administrative oversight of O.U.'s Paciolan relationship, management of the OU-IMG/Learfield ticket sales team, and the O.U.
+Athletics box office and the Sooner Rewards program.

-Taylor was tasked with proactively increasing ticketing revenues for the department in the most effective and efficient manner while providing the best ticket experiences for Sooner fans.
+Taylor was tasked with proactively increasing ticketing revenues for the department most effectively and efficiently while providing the best ticket experiences for Sooner fans.

-Taylor led in the creation of the Sooner Jr. F.A.N.S. grassroots community relations program, which now provides more than 4,300 hours of community service each year.
-He also managed OU’s annual sponsorship and game production of the AT&T Red River Showdown, as well as the OU Spirit program and historic Sooner Schooner.
+Taylor led the creation of the Sooner Jr. F.A.N.S. grassroots community relations program, which now provides more than 4,300 hours of community service each year.
+He also managed O.U.'s annual sponsorship and game production of the AT&T Red River Showdown and the O.U.
+Spirit program and historic Sooner Schooner.

-Taylor previously worked 10 years in the Arena Football League, serving as part of the office staff from August 2004 until joining the staff at Oklahoma.
-As director of partnership services, he was responsible for executing national relationships and marketing for the AFL’s blue-chip partners in his final four years with the league.
+Taylor previously worked ten years in the Arena Football League, serving as part of the office staff from August 2004 until joining the team at Oklahoma.
+As director of partnership services, he was responsible for executing national relationships and marketing for the A.F.L.'s blue-chip partners in his final four years with the league.

-Taylor worked with AFL teams for five years and joined the league office in August, 2004, from the Los Angeles Avengers.
+Taylor worked with A.F.L. teams for five years and joined the league office in August 2004 from the Los Angeles Avengers.
 He served as the Avengers' director of marketing for three seasons.
-In that position, he oversaw marketing, promotions, brand development and advertising for the team.
-During his tenure with the Avengers, tickets sales increased 75 percent and in-game attendance went from 51 percent to 85 percent.
+In that position, he oversaw the team's marketing, promotions, brand development, and advertising.
+During his tenure with the Avengers, ticket sales increased 75 percent, and in-game attendance went from 51 percent to 85 percent.

-Taylor also spent three years with the AFL’s Detroit Fury and Palace Sports & Entertainment.
-In 2000, he served as business operations coordinator with the Fury and played an integral part in the launching of the team during its 2001 inaugural season.
+Taylor also spent three years with the A.F.L.'s Detroit Fury and Palace Sports & Entertainment.
+In 2000, he served as business operations coordinator with the Fury and played an integral part in the team's launching during its 2001 inaugural season.

-He brought together elements of business operations, ticket sales, sponsorships, public relations and game operations.
-Taylor also helped develop the Fury's brand communications, grass roots marketing initiatives, and group ticket programming.
+He brought together elements of business operations, ticket sales, sponsorships, public relations, and game operations.
+Taylor helped develop Fury's brand communications, grassroots marketing initiatives, and group ticket programming.

-Taylor earned his bachelor's degree in political science from the University of Iowa in 1996, serving as drum major of the Hawkeye Marching Band during his undergraduate career.
-He earned a master's degree in sport administration from the University of Tennessee in 1998, where he worked as a graduate assistant with the Lady Vol athletics department.
+Taylor earned his bachelor's degree in political science from the University of Iowa in 1996, serving as the Hawkeye Marching Band drum major during his undergraduate career.
+He earned a master's degree in sports administration from the University of Tennessee in 1998, where he worked as a graduate assistant with the Lady Vol athletics department.